-People with Type 1 diabetes should be screened 5 years after their diagnosis and people with type 2 at the time of diagnosis.
+People with type 1 diabetes should be screened 5 years after their diagnosis and people with type 2 diabetes, at the time of diagnosis.
 Both should be checked yearly thereafter.
 Unfortunately, some people can present with a painful neuropathy as the first symptom of their diabetes!

 How is neuropathy diagnosed?

 People with diabetes may be given a questionnaire asking about loss of sensation or increased pain in their feet.
 It will help the healthcare professional if the person with diabetes mentions that they have noticed a change in sensation (can’t feel the temperature of the bath water, can’t feel crumbs on the kitchen floor).

 The test to detect neuropathy is usually a small piece of nylon that bends when it touches the skin (a monofilament).
 This is applied to various areas of the foot to determine the ability to feel.
 It is a good predictor of future amputation risk if the person with diabetes can’t feel this.
 Another method is with a tuning fork that vibrates and is put on the big toe to see if the vibration can be felt.

 First, prevention is best.
 There is very good evidence in type 1 diabetes that excellent control will help reduce the chance of getting neuropathy.
 In type 2 diabetes, good sugar control can reduce the chances of getting neuropathy, but unfortunately for some people it can develop even prior to diabetes and even with good control.